Retail sales price management

-A national retailer sets most prices per region, and it has four regions: North east, South east, Mid-west and West.
+A national/regional retailer sets most prices per region, and it has four regions: North east, South east, Mid-west and West.
 It has identified several high-cost markets that can support higher prices.
 These markets are in New York City, Chicago, and the San Francisco Bay area.

-For this example, we will drill into the North east region.
+This example uses the North east region.
 Store 1 is in Boston, and store 2 is in Manhattan.
 For the Boston store, two price groups are linked to the channel: North East and Store 1.
 For the Manhattan store, three price groups are linked to the channel: North East, NYC, and Store 2.

 The retailer sets up two pricing priorities: High cost has a priority number of 5, and Store prices has a priority number of 10.
 (Remember that, by default, the pricing priority is 0 [zero], and a price or discount that has a higher priority number is used before a price or discount that has a lower priority number.)
 For the North East price group, the pricing priority is left at the default value of 0 (zero).
 For the NYC price group, the pricing priority is set to 5, because New York City is a high-cost market.
 For the Store 1 and Store 2 price groups, the pricing priority is set to 10.